clingen-data-model/allele/source/allele/implementation/value_set_list/primary_amino_acid_change_type.md

 Scope and Usage
 ---------------

 A controlled vocabulary term used to describe the resulting effect a nucleotideChangeType can have at the amino acid level.
 Currently constraint to be a child of [sequence_variant](http://www.sequenceontology.org/browser/current_svn/term/SO:0001060) within the Sequence Ontology.
-These values can be experimentally discovered or derived with annotation tools such as [VAT](http://www.yandell-lab.org/software/vaast.html), [SnpEff](http://snpeff.sourceforge.net/) or [ANNOVAR](http://www.openbioinformatics.org/annovar/)
+These values can be experimentally discovered or derived with annotation tools such as [VAT](http://www.yandell-lab.org/software/vaast.html), [SnpEff](http://snpeff.sourceforge.net/) or [ANNOVAR](http://www.openbioinformatics.org/annovar/).

 We have curated a list of Sequence Ontology terms to be used when annotating SimpleAllele aminoAcidChangeType.
-Use of this list allow grouping of change types at a higher level, enriching the ability to preform logic and algorithm based operation across larger groups of amino acid change types.
+Use of this list allows grouping of change types at a higher level, enriching the ability to preform logic and algorithm based operation across larger groups of amino acid change types.

-amino-acid-change-type
+This value set can be used in conjunction with the [ancillary-amino-acid-change-type](ancillary_amino_acid_change_type.html), which can provide optional detail associated to the primary-amino-acid-change-type.

+primary-amino-acid-change-type
 ----------------------------------

 {:.table}